 Mike Cavanagh is the boss and multiple winner of the UK XC league.
 When he's not out flying he generally keeps control of the mayhem.
-Promotion and team pilots are organised by BASE jumping legend and mini wing specialist Matt Gerdes.
-He works closely with graphic designer Loren Cox.
-Loren is a keen pilot from Salt Lake city, USA.
+Promotion is organised by BASE jumping legend and mini wing specialist Matt Gerdes, he works closely with graphic designer Loren Cox and social media expert Jorge Atramiz.